hamptonpieryc/website/content/docs/club-rules.md

 ## 18. DISSOLUTION:
-If, upon the dissolution of the Club, there remains after the satisfaction of all its debts and liabilities any property whatsoever, the same shall not be paid to or distributed among the Members of the Club, but shall be given or transferred to some other institution or institutions having objects similar to the objects of the Club and which shall prohibit the distribution of its or their income and property among its or their members, such institution or institutions to be determined by the Members of the Club by Resolution passed, by a majority of two thirds of those present and entitled to vote, at a General Meeting at or before the time of dissolution and if and so far as, efect cannot be given to such provision then to some charitable object.
+If, upon the dissolution of the Club, there remains after the satisfaction of all its debts and liabilities any property whatsoever, the same shall not be paid to or distributed among the Members of the Club, but shall be given or transferred to some other institution or institutions having objectives similar to those of the Club and which shall prohibit the distribution of its or their income and property among its or their members, such institution or institutions to be determined by the Members of the Club by Resolution passed, by a majority of two thirds of those present and entitled to vote, at a General Meeting at or before the time of dissolution and if and so far as, effect cannot be given to such provision then to some charitable object.

 ## 19. PROVISION OF TRAINING: